Satellite-im/warp-docs/hooks/overview.md

 ## Overview

 Hooks allow us to create subscription points for extensions of the platform to listen upon to know when a module does something.
-They are simple to implement into your module as well as use for external APIs.
+They are simple to implement into your module as well as used for external APIs.

 ## Usage